jindaldhruv2005/tds-testing/README.md

 # Hello World Web Page

 ## Overview
-A minimal, static web page that displays the text “Hello World” and shows the bundled image file `sample.jpg` on the home page.
-The layout is responsive and works on both desktop and mobile devices.
+A minimal, static web page that displays the text “Hello World” and shows the bundled image file sample2.jpg on the home page.
+The layout is responsive, accessible, and works on both desktop and mobile devices.

 ## Setup
 1. Ensure the following files are in the same directory:
    - index.html
-   - sample.jpg (provided in this project)
+   - sample2.jpg (provided in this project)

 2. No build tools are required.
 This is a plain HTML/CSS app.